Identify Your Own Calls (Swift)

 if #available(iOS 10.0, *) {

-CXCallDirectoryManager.sharedInstance.getEnabledStatusForExtension(withIdentifier: "Enter the bundle identifier of the call directory extension here", completionHandler: { (status, error) in
+CXCallDirectoryManager.sharedInstance.getEnabledStatusForExtension(withIdentifier: "Enter the call directory extension's bundle identifier here", completionHandler: { (status, error) in

 if status == .enabled {